Signing up as a jobseeker

 If your employer is paying you less than Minimum Wage you should visit

 for more information about who can claim the Minimum Wage

 Visit ACAS for advice and information on a wide range of workplace issues.
 ACAS provides independent advice on rights for part-time workers, employment contracts and holiday pay.

 Citizens Advice Bureau

-CAB advice helps people resolve issues relating to benefits, housing, legal, discrimination, employment and immigration.
+CAB helps people resolve issues relating to benefits, housing, legal, discrimination, employment and immigration.
 Some offices also provide email advice.
 Visit the CAB website and find your local office by searching under the 'Find your local bureau' option.

 The National Association of Student Employment Services provides students with information about Employment rights and law and combining work with study.

 One of a trade union's main aims is to protect and advance the interests of its members in the workplace.
 Most trade unions are independent of any employer.
 Trade unions can help you to negotiate agreements with employers on pay and conditions.
 They can also provide legal and financial advice and help with resolving disputes.
 Visit the DirectGov website for more info on trade unions.

 If you are still having pay issues with an employer, please let us know.